venkatmangudi/tally-wrapper/README.md

 * Allow transmission of financial transactions from other apps to Tally
 * Provide an easy alternative to recording transactions in Tally manually
 * Allow storing and sequencing transactions during a network outage so that they can be transmitted when it is back up

+A mailing list has been created at https://groups.google.com/forum/#!forum/tally-wrapper-dev for the members to collaborate and discuss.
+Please apply to join that group and get started.